dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 _(My favorite pun in this entire tutorial series)_

-What do we actually need to execute a blockchain move?
+What do we actually need to execute a "blockchain move"?
-Your first instinct might be to take each block in the chain and move them, one by one.
+Your first instinct might be to take each block in the chain and move it, one by one.

 Consider this scenario: